SteveTheAnimator/CLIMM/README.md

 - **.NET SDK**: CLIMM is built using the .NET SDK (8.0).
 Ensure it's installed on your system.
 Download it from the [.NET official website](https://dotnet.microsoft.com/download).

+> [!NOTE]
-> **Note**: Ensure that the game directory you provide has write permissions, as CLIMM will modify files within the directory.
+> Ensure that the game directory you provide has write permissions, as CLIMM will modify files within the directory.

 ## Usage